 Video: Blood Clot Formation – Coagulation Factors & Platelets

 A simple blood test will be done in our office.
-The results of your coagulation test will be discussed, and appropriate dosing of your Warfarin or Coumadin will be provided at that day’s office visit.
+The results of your coagulation test will be discussed, and appropriate dosing of your blood thinner will be provided at that day’s office visit.

 Coagulation tests are done at: